LiamB16/Applied-Project-and-minor-dissertation/README.md

 Requirements:
 * Numpy
 * OpenCV

-These can be obtain using "pip install (import name)
+These can be obtain using "pip install (import name)"

 # How to set up on Arduino Uno
 Requirements: